ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/drivers/drivers.md

 A driver is the conduit used by the Lumberjack to output or persist application logs.

-Lumberjack offers basic drivers out-of-the-box, namely the `LumberjackConsoleDriver` and the `LumberjackAngularHttpDriver`.
+Lumberjack offers a basic driver out-of-the-box, namely the `LumberjackAngularHttpDriver`.

 Every driver implements the `LumberjackDriver` interface.